-- Be able of comparing different libre software systems from legal, economic, and technical points of view, to decide the one best fitting a specific need, being able of evaluating its impact. - Be able of designing and managing the deployment of, or migration to, libre software solutions, given the constraints of a certain organization. - To be able of defining a strategy related to libre software by a company, public administration, or other kind of organization.

-• Project leader profile

-- To be able of leading a libre software community, promoting it, and letting it grow and sustain over time. - To be able of managing global software development groups producing libre software, including those with mixed (volunteer / hired) human resources.
+- Management profile - Be able of comparing different libre software systems from legal, economic, and technical points of view, to decide the one best fitting a specific need, being able of evaluating its impact. - Be able of designing and managing the deployment of, or migration to, libre software solutions, given the constraints of a certain organization. - To be able to define a strategy related to libre software by a company, public administration, or other kind of organization. - Project leader profile - To be able to lead a libre software community, promoting it, and letting it grow and sustain over time. - To be able to manage global software development groups producing libre software, including those with mixed (volunteer / hired) human resources. - Development profile - To be able to collaborate in most libre software projects, and of using proficiently the tools they use for coordination and project management. - To be able to browse the libre software projects in existence, and identify in them systems and pieces of code of interest for a given development team, and of knowing how to act in that case (e.g., deciding on whether it is convenient to join a given project to improve development rate).